nltk/nltk_book/en/app-reference.rst

 Tagged Corpus Methods

 The following methods all permit files (sometimes categories) to be specified.
-Most tagged corpora have a simplified tagset, used if a named paramter ``simplify_tags=True`` is passed to the method.
+Most tagged corpora have a simplified tagset, used if a named parameter ``simplify_tags=True`` is passed to the method.

   =========================  ============================================================